Lee-W/main-blog/content/pages/about-me.md

 * Designed exercises for "Data Structure," the first section of "Computer Science Foundations"
 * Lectured "Web Programming, Database/Cloud Computing," the fourth section of "Computer Science Foundations"

-*X-Village* is an experimental education program aiming to equip students not major in computer science with the ability of computational thinking and to enhance future cooperation between computer science and other areas.
+*X-Village* is an experimental education program aiming to equip students not major in computer science with computational thinking and to enhance future cooperation between computer science and other areas.

 I was the executor of the program and the leader of the teaching assistant team.
 Besides, I designed a half-day exercise for *Data Structure* and lectured a four-hour web backend course for *Web Programming, Database/Cloud Computing*.